 - If you notice bent fins, you can use either a flat screwdriver or an adjustable fin comb.
 Carefully run the screwdriver or fin comb along the fins to straighten them out.
 Work carefully and slowly so you do not damage the fins.

 That’s it!
 Simply restore the power to your AC unit and you’ll have a much smoother running air conditioner.

 If you find that there are too many bent fins, or if the AC unit is extremely dirty, you should call a local professional to service and clean it.

 For more information on air conditioning see The Homeowners Handbook to Energy Efficiency.
-Or, for specific information about servicing air conditioners for energy efficiency, see Saturn Hydronic Systems Field Guide.
+Or, for specific information about servicing air conditioners for energy efficiency, see HVAC Systems Field Guide.